UCI-GDIM31/class-activities-topetea2-yoshi/README.md

 3. We checked Is Trigger on the Goal’s Collider so it could detect when the ball enters without physically blocking it.
 This allowed us to trigger goal-scoring logic without interfering with the ball’s movement.
 We left Is Trigger unchecked on the Cat and SoccerBall because they need real collisions for bouncing and kicking.

+### W5
+How can we use GameObjects and Components to use vectors?
+By effectivly using GameObjects and Components with vectors, you can create dynamic and interactive game environments that enhances the player's experiences.

 ## Open-Source Assets
 ### W3
 1. Table 6: Rythem Game Project